-In 2019-2020, 28 schools offered a renal/dialysis technologist/technician program of some type.
+In the 2019-2020 academic year, 28 schools offered some type of renal/dialysis technologist/technician program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|